-Bastrop ISD is scheduled to start the 2020-21 school year August 18.
-Given current public health conditions and concerns over the rise in coronavirus cases in our region, Bastrop ISD will suspend in-person instruction and deliver only virtual instruction for the first three weeks of school (August 18-September 8).
-In the meantime, we will reach out to families to ensure they have the technology they need to be successful.
+Bastrop ISD started the 2020-21 school year August 18.
+Based upon public health conditions and concerns over the rise in coronavirus cases in our region, Bastrop ISD suspended in-person instruction and delivered only virtual instruction for the first three weeks of school (August 18-September 8).
+In addition, we reached out to families to ensure they had the technology they needed to be successful.

-Beginning September 9, parents will have the choice between two learning environments for their child.
-They may continue with online instruction, or their child may transition to face-to-face instruction by attending school on campus each day.
+Beginning September 9, parents had the choice between two learning environments for their child.
+They could continue with online instruction, or their child could transition to face-to-face instruction by attending school on campus each day.
 More information about Instructional Options for Families can be found in the next section.

-Parents are requested to make their decision for onsite instruction or online instruction no later than August 9.
-However, we will be flexible with parents who need to change their selection after this date.
-Having a headcount allows us to prepare our buildings for a safe return for students, to allocate technology, and to create instructional schedules that are balanced.
+Parents were requested to make their decision for onsite instruction or online instruction no later than August 9.
+However, we continued to be flexible with parents who needed to change their selection after this date.
+Having a headcount allowed us to prepare our buildings for a safe return for students, to allocate technology, and to create instructional schedules that were balanced.